 - Better Isolation: Separate Docker images for each team provide better isolation.

-- Better Customization: All teams are provided with a mechanism to customize their Airflow worker environment according to their requirements.
+- Better Customisation: All teams are provided with a mechanism to customise their Airflow worker environment according to their requirements.

 - Zero Downtime: Rolling upgrade and termination period on Airflow workers helps in zero downtime during the deployment.

 - Efficient usage of infrastructure: Each team doesn’t need to allocate infrastructure for Airflow instances.
 All Airflow instances are deployed on one shared EKS cluster.

 - Less maintenance overhead for users: Users can focus on their core work and don’t need to spend time maintaining Airflow instances and it’s resources.

 - Common plugins and helpers: All common plugins and helpers available to use on Airflow instances.
 Each team doesn’t need to add.

 Designing and implementing our own scheduling platform started with many challenges and unknowns.
 We were not sure about the scale we were aiming for, the heterogeneous workload from each team, or the level of triviality or complexity we were going to be faced.
 After two years, we have successfully built and productionised a scalable scheduling platform that helps teams at Grab to schedule their workload.